bsstayo/GitHub-Summer-Assignment/SuperShy.md

 You don't even know my name (super shy, super shy)
 Do you?
 (Make you mine, make you mine)
 You don't even know my name (you're on my mind all the time, I wanna tell you)
+Do you?
+(But I'm super shy, I'm super shy)